-Despite the hiatus, the reintroduction of water quality and temperature monitoring in 2017 will contribute to our understanding of the natural state of the water as well as evaluate the impacts of human activities.
-The NWAI strives to continue to monitor watershed health in order to create a longterm picture and improve our understanding of bot the natural variability of the system and in impacts of anthropogenic land-use have on the quality of the water.
+Despite the hiatus, the reintroduction of water quality and temperature monitoring in 2017 and its continuation in 2018 will contribute to our understanding of the natural state of the water as well as evaluate the impacts of human activities.
+The NWAI strives to continue to monitor watershed health in order to create a long-term picture and improve our understanding of bot the natural variability of the system and in impacts of anthropogenic land-use have on the quality of the water.
 We hope that continued data collection will help us determine and address the greatest water quality concerns.